2025 Muntinlupa local elections: Background

 Muntinlupa's local politics has long been dominated by a few political families, among them the Fresnedis and the Biazons.
 Incumbent representative Jaime Fresnedi has served as the city's mayor for nearly two decades in total, becoming one of Muntinlupa's longest-serving leaders.
 His nephew, Jedi Presnedi, is a 1st district councilor seeking re-election in 2025.
 Fresnedi's wife, Loreta Obong-Fresnedi, had run for mayor in 2007 but lost to then-vice mayor Aldrin San Pedro.
 The Biazon family has also been prominent in the city's political landscape; incumbent mayor Ruffy Biazon is a son of the late senator Rodolfo Biazon, who represented Muntinlupa in Congress from 2010 to 2016.
-Ruffy Biazon himself served five terms as the city's lone district representative and even briefly headed the Bureau of Customs before shifting to local executive office.
+Ruffy Biazon himself served five terms as the city's lone district representative and even briefly headed the Bureau of Customs before returning to Congress.

 Ahead of the 2022 elections, these two political clans forged an alliance under a new local party called One Muntinlupa (1Munti).
 Fresnedi was then term-limited as mayor and opted to run for Muntinlupa's congressional seat while backing Ruffy Biazon for mayor and their ally Artemio Simundac for vice mayor.
 Running on a joint One Muntinlupa slate, the Biazon–Fresnedi swept the 2022 local elections: Biazon was elected mayor, Fresnedi won as congressman, and Simundac was re-elected as vice mayor, with their party winning all city council seats in a landslide.
 This outcome marked a united front in Muntinlupa's leadership, as the newly minted One Muntinlupa party took full control of city hall.